ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > `const` **processShim**: `object`

-Default export compatible with Node.js 'process' module structure.
+Default export compatible with Node.js 'process' module structure

-This object mimics the global `process` object in Node.js.
+This object mimics the global `process` object in Node.js and is used as a drop-in replacement when aliased via the Vite configuration.

 ## Type Declaration